 Think you don’t have the money for college?
 We can help.
 The Rising Star Program is here for you.

-Rising Star provides qualified high school graduates with academic support services and up to $5,500 for tuition and books, if you have established financial need.
+Rising Star provides qualified high school graduates with academic support services, career development and up to $5,500 for tuition and books at a college of DCCCD, if you have established financial need.

 The DCCCD Foundation created the Rising Star Program because we believe everyone should have a chance to realize the American dream.
 We also believe that a college education through